-RICKY LEE: (W)ri(gh)ting wrongs
+Ricky Lee: (W)ri(gh)ting wrongs

 First of two parts

 For many in the Filipino film community, no other scriptwriter can write about what is wrong in our society with more humanity and sympathy than Ricardo “Ricky” Lee.
-Among his peers, no one is more identified with their profession than him.
+Among his peers, no one is more identified with the screenwriting profession than him.
 In a way, he is without peer.

 Consider, too, the dozens of prizes that he has collected from different award-giving bodies.
 The Luna of the Film Academy of the Philippines (FAP); the Urian of the Manunuri ng Pelikulang Pilipino (MPP, or Filipino Film Critics); the National Book Award of the Manila Critics Circle (MCC); the Gawad CCP Para sa Sining (CCP Award for the Arts) of the Cultural Center of the Philippines; and most recently, the Gawad Dangal ni Balagtas (Honor of Balagtas Award) of the Komisyon sa Wikang Filipino (KWF, or Commission on the Filipino Language)—the 70-year-old Lee won them all.